 The Emergency Medicine Network (EMNet) involves 247 medical centers and three programs.
 Large administrative dataset analyses contribute to all three programs.

 1) Multicenter Airway Research Collaboration (MARC) is an international research network focusing on respiratory/allergy emergencies such as asthma, COPD, anaphylaxis, bronchiolitis, and other similar disorders.

 2) Health Services Research (HSR) focuses on access to emergency care, quality of emergency care, and patient outcomes.
 This includes the National ED Inventories (NEDI) along with patient safety and workforce studies.

 All EMNet programs are based at the EMNet Coordinating Center (ECC) at the Massachusetts General Hospital in Boston.
-Dr. Carlos Camargo founded all programs, is the EMNet Division Chief, and chairs the EMNet Steering Committee.
+Professor Carlos Camargo founded all programs, is the EMNet Division Chief, and chairs the EMNet Scientific Advisory Board.
 Ashley Sullivan is the Director of the ECC.
-Investigators include Kohei Hasegawa, Maggie Samuels-Kalow, and Kori Zachrison.
-Members of the 2018-2020 EMNet Steering Committee are Jeff Caterino, Sunday Clark, Kohei Hasegawa, Robert Freishtat, and Jonathan Mansbach.
+Investigators include Rebecca Cash, Kohei Hasegawa, Rama Salhi, Maggie Samuels-Kalow, Kristen Shanahan, Kori Zachrison, and Zhaozhong Zhu.
 For an overview in PowerPoint, please click here.
+For a PDF of the overview, please click here.
 For further information, please contact us.